softwaresaved/international-survey/collaboration.md

 The first iteration of the survey did not set up the question as *mandatory*.
 During the analysis we realised that was a mistake.
 It is impossible to distinguish the NA to other type of answer.
 It is then strongly recommended to set up all question to mandatory, execpt for sensible question such as gender - salary.

-# Questions
+# Details on questions

 This section lists different identified issues or concerns about specifics sections in the survey.

 ## Reasons to leave previous position

-With that section we intended to know
+With that section we intended to know why the respondents would have leave their previous work in private sector.
+We build the items based on several lists of the mosts shared reasons to leave the jobs

 ## Work indicators